 The journey is the summit

 Information overload is not a new problem, but it has gotten exponentially worse with mobile phones.
-Although the streets of every modern city are now filled with shambling smart phone zombies, so addicted to the dopamine hits they are getting from their junkie doses of information that they are terrified to be separated from their glowing screens for even a minute, this is a problem that has been building for a long time.
-Theroux published Dark Star Safari in 2003.
+The streets of every modern city are now filled with shambling smart phone zombies, so addicted to dopamine hits they are getting from junkie doses of information that they are terrified to be separated from their glowing screens for even a minute.
+This is a problem that has been building for a long time, but it was intensified by the Internet and exploded with the first iPhone.
+Theroux grumbled about it in Dark Star Safari which was published in 2003.
 In their song Too much information, the band The Police sang about the problem of information overload in the modern world.
 "Too much information running through my brain; Too much information driving me insane."
 It was on their Ghost in the Machine album from 1981!
 Since then information overload has only grown by multiple orders of magnitude.
 People have become conditioned to be entertained and distracted every waking moment of their lives.
+When I see people walking down the street glued to their phones I want to shout, "Put down your fucking phone!
+Why did you even leave your house if all you want to do is stare to your phone all day!"
 Internet addiction is not inevitable; we do not have to live this way.

 Komodo Island, 1992